Call now in confidence immediate help & advice 24/7

 Alcohol addiction is a disease of the brain.

-To be addicted to alcohol is when an individual has a physical and mental need for the drug or substance, despite it being very obvious the harm it is doing to their life and body.
+To be addicted to alcohol is when an individual has a physical and mental need for the drug or substance, despite it being very obvious the harm it is doing to their life and body and their need for alcohol rehab in Stafford.

-The term ‘alcoholic’ has been used a lot to describe those who are addicted to alcohol in Stafford.
+The term ‘alcoholic’ has been used a lot to describe those who are addicted to alcohol and in need of treatment at an alcohol rehab.

 However, due to the media there is now a negative representation surrounding the image of an alcoholic.

-Instead, people suffering from this addiction are now known as having an Alcohol Use Disorder (AUD).
+Instead, people suffering from alcohol addiction and are in need of help from an alcohol rehab are now known as having an Alcohol Use Disorder (AUD).

-Alcohol addiction needs a medically-assisted detox using Chlordiazepoxide (brand name Librium) in order to ease alcohol withdrawal symptoms or alcohol withdrawal syndrome.
+Alcohol addiction will often need a medically-assisted detox at an alcohol rehab to properly treat, typically using Chlordiazepoxide (brand name Librium) in order to ease alcohol withdrawal symptoms or alcohol withdrawal syndrome.

-Without rehab in Stafford, alcohol addiction can result in delirium tremens, seizures or Wernicke encephalopathy.
+Without alcohol rehab in Stafford, alcohol addiction can result in serious conditions like delirium tremens, alcohol seizures and Wernicke’s encephalopathy.

-They spend a lot of their time thinking about their drinking and planning when they will be able to have their own drink.
+They spend a lot of their time thinking about their drinking and planning when they will be able to have their next drink, until these activities make up most of their lives and support from a professional alcohol rehab is essential.

 Alcohol addiction in Stafford must not be confused with excessive alcohol consumption.